 Now First question, whether the employees of financer can present themselves in court for telling the whole truth, before sending the complaint to police u/s 153(3) i.e whether there is a locus standi to appear in the court as the financer got the information from the dept, and not from the court.
 Second question, whether the complaint for making a false complaint u/s 156(3) against financers’ employees should be made against the borrower.
 Third any remedy to financer to save himself and his employees and get punished the borrower.

 Answered on: 6/29/13, 4:29 am by Sudershan Goel

 In a pending court case, it may be better to discuss your possible defence with a lawyer who may represent you in the court.
 An appropriate answer may require closer scrutiny of all the papers concerned with this case.

 0 Attorneys agree with this answer.

-Sudershan Goel - solo law practice Punjab and Haryana High Court Chandigarh, 110001► Other answers from this attorney
+Sudershan Goel - Advocate Supreme Court of India and Punjab and Haryana High Court New Delhi And Chandigarh, 110001+160► Other answers from this attorney